tnbouma/InformaticaF1DB/README.txt

 -------- ERRORS -----------

 if you get the error "Couldn't open database", it should be easily fixable by running "main.py" in the terminal.
-If the problem persists try running main.py as an admin.

 if you get the error "cannot find f1db.db in tnbouma_db", make sure f1db.db is inside the same folder as "main.py".
 You could also rebuild the f1db.db by making a new file in DB Browser (SQLite) and choose File -> Import -> database from SQL file, you can use the f1db.sql in the tnbouma_db folder.
 Make sure you save the file as "f1db.db" in the tnbouma_db folder.